AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: *Verification Rules*

 #.
-Where a state abstraction is visible as well as one or more of its
+For flow analysis, where a state abstraction is visible as well as
-   ``constituents`` a subprogram that directly or indirectly
+   one or more of its ``constituents``, its refinement is not visible and the Global and or Depends aspects of a subprogram denote the state abstraction, then in the implementation of the subprogram a direct or indirect

-   * reads a ``constituent`` of the state abstraction shall be regarded as a read of the encapsulating state abstraction of the ``constituent`` and shall be represented by this encapsulating state abstraction in the Global and Depends aspects (or their refined versions) of the subprogram declaration; or
+   * read of a ``constituent`` of the state abstraction shall be treated as a read of the encapsulating state abstraction of the ``constituent``; or

-   * updates a ``constituent`` of the state abstraction shall be regarded as an update of the encapsulating state abstraction of the ``constituent`` and shall be represented by this encapsulating state abstraction.
-An update of such a ``constituent`` is regarded as updating its enclosing state abstraction with a self dependency as it is unknown what other ``constituents`` the state abstraction encapsulates [; the refinement of the state abstraction is not visible].
-Unless a call is made to a subprogram that fully initializes the state abstraction the ``mode_selector`` of the state abstraction shall be be In_Out.
+   * update of a ``constituent`` of the state abstraction shall be treated as an update of the encapsulating state abstraction of the ``constituent`` .
+An update of such a ``constituent`` is regarded as updating its enclosing state abstraction with a self dependency as it is unknown what other ``constituents`` the state abstraction encapsulates.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 VR Where a state abstraction not declared in an enclosing package is visible as well as one or more of its ``constituents`` a subprogram that directly or indirectly reads or updates a constituent must refer to its encapsulating state in the Global and Depends aspects (or their refined versions) of the subprogram rather than the constituent.
-Each update of a constituent is considered to have a self dependency.
+      :Trace Unit: FE 7.2.3 VR For flow analysis, where a state abstraction is visible as well as one or more of its ``constituents``, its refinement is not visible and the Global and or Depends aspects of a subprogram denote the state abstraction, then in the implementation of the subprogram a direct or indirect read or update of a ``constituent`` is treated as a read or update of the encapsulating state.
+Each update of a ``constituent`` is an update of the encapsulating state with a self-dependency.

 .. centered:: **Examples**